Niddush786/Niddush786/README.md

 Led the redesign of IT service desk ticket categorization and workflow processes to improve operational efficiency, reporting accuracy, and stakeholder visibility.
 Built data-driven reporting solutions and interactive dashboards to support IT operations, SLA monitoring, and strategic decision-making.

 **Key Contributions**
-Redesigned service desk ticket categorization and workflow structures, improving reporting accuracy by 60%.
+-Redesigned service desk ticket categorization and workflow structures, improving reporting accuracy by 60%.
-Conducted detailed process analysis to identify operational inefficiencies and recommend service improvements.
+-Conducted detailed process analysis to identify operational inefficiencies and recommend service improvements.
-Developed structured reporting frameworks for incident management, SLA tracking, and trend analysis.
+-Developed structured reporting frameworks for incident management, SLA tracking, and trend analysis.
-Designed and deployed interactive Power BI dashboards and recurring operational performance reports.
+-Designed and deployed interactive Power BI dashboards and recurring operational performance reports.
-Delivered actionable insights that improved visibility into IT support operations and service performance.
+-Delivered actionable insights that improved visibility into IT support operations and service performance.
-Collaborated with cross-functional stakeholders to align reporting standards and workflows with business requirements.
+-Collaborated with cross-functional stakeholders to align reporting standards and workflows with business requirements.

 **Tech Stack & Skills**
 <p>